Breaking Bad Molecules: Are MLLMs Ready for Structure-Level Molecular Detoxification?: Related Work

-In contrast, molecular toxicity repair remains in its early exploratory phase, treated as a standalone and \textbf{yet-to-be-systematically-defined} task paradigm.
+In contrast, molecular toxicity repair remains in its early exploratory phase, treated as a standalone task and \textbf{yet to be systematically defined}.
 Traditional methods primarily rely on rule-based toxicophore databases such as ToxAlerts~\cite{sushko2012toxalerts}, which lack the capability for structure generation or automated repair~\cite{ehmki2019comparing, schmidt2019comparing}.
 Recent studies have attempted to incorporate toxicity metrics into joint ADMET optimization frameworks~\cite{du2023admet}.
 Some works employ deep neural network models, such as Transformers, for ADMET property prediction and regression modeling~\cite{monem2025drug, yang2023transformer, fallani2025pretraining, bulusu2016modelling, zitnik2018modeling}, while others have begun to explore LLM-based multitask benchmarks for ADMET tasks~\cite{niu2024pharmabench, ye2025drugassist, abunasser2024large}.
 However, there remains a lack of systematic approaches for modeling and evaluating the specific goal of “toxicity repair,” i.e., generating structurally valid, low-toxicity alternatives from toxic molecules.

-\paragraph{MLLMs and QA Benchmarks.} MLLMs have demonstrated remarkable capabilities in cross-modal semantic understanding tasks, with prominent proprietary models such as GPT~\cite{openai2024gpt4v, hurst2024gpt}, Claude~\cite{claude32024, claude37sonnet2024}, and Gemini~\cite{team2023gemini, team2024gemini, gemini2flashthinking2025, gemini25proexp2025}, as well as open-source counterparts like BLIP~\cite{li2022blip, li2023blip2}, LLaVA~\cite{liu2024visual, liu2024improved, liu2024llavanext}, Qwen-VL~\cite{bai2023qwenvl, wang2024qwen2}, and InternVL~\cite{lu2025internvl, chen2024internvl, InternVL3.0-8B, InternVL3.0-78B}.
-While these models perform strongly on general vision-language tasks, their generalization ability in molecular structure understanding and pharmaceutical applications remains significantly limited.
-To bridge this gap, researchers have proposed vertical-domain MLLMs tailored for chemistry and drug discovery tasks, aiming to improve their alignment with specialized objectives~\cite{lee2025mol, luo2023biomedgpt, lyu2024gp, tang2025matterchat, kim2025mol}.
-However, such adaptations often come at the cost of diminished general-purpose semantic modeling and reduced cross-task generalizability.